moshee/airlift/README.md

 # Airlift

 Airlift is a self-hosted file upload and sharing service.
 It includes a server (`airlift-server(1)`) and a CLI client (`lift(1)`).
+A preliminary OS X GUI client may be found at [moshee/AirliftOSX](https://github.com/moshee/AirliftOSX).
-GUI clients for OS X, iOS, Windows, and Linux and binary downloads for server coming soon™.
+GUI clients for iOS, Windows, and Linux coming soon™.

-The client uploads files to the server and returns a nice link for you to share.
+The clients upload files to the server and return a nice link for you to share.
 Just bring your own server and domain.

 You should use [deuiore/load.link](https://github.com/deuiore/load.link)